barryam3/trivia/README.md

 ## Fonts

-This app is intended to be used with the Korinna font.
+This app is intended to be used with the Korinna and "Swiss 921 BT" fonts.
 However, the font is not included as I do not have the right to distribute it.
 Backup fonts are defined in case you do not have the font installed.

 ## About the Questions